OpenBfS/UncertRadio/docs/doc_files/content/Literature.rst

 International Organisation for Standardisation, 2019.
 Determination of the characteristic limits (decision threshold, detection limit and limits of the coverage interval) for measurements of ionizing radiation — Fundamentals and application.
-Part1: Elementary applications (Geneva:
+Part 1: Elementary applications (Geneva:
 ISO), 2019.

+International Organisation for Standardisation, 2019.
+Determination of the characteristic limits (decision threshold, detection limit and limits of the coverage interval) for measurements of ionizing radiation — Fundamentals and application.
+Part 2: Advanced applications (Geneva:
+ISO), 2019.

+International Organisation for Standardisation, 2019.
+Determination of the characteristic limits (decision threshold, detection limit and limits of the coverage interval) for measurements of ionizing radiation — Fundamentals and application.
+Part 3: Applications to unfolding methods (Geneva: ISO), 2019.

 International Safety Research, Safety Support Series, 2013.
 Radiation Counting Statistics.
 Volume 1.
 Canada.